Hanging scroll: Features and materials

 Chinese mounting and conservation techniques are considered a traditional craft and are believed to have developed around 2,000 years ago.
-This craft is considered an art onto itself.
+This craft is considered an art unto itself.
 Careful attention was and still is paid to ensure the quality and variety of the silk and paper to protect and properly fit the artwork onto the mounting, as it gives form to the art.
 The art is fixed onto a four-sided inlay, made from paper or silk, thus providing a border.

 The artwork in the middle of the scroll is called huaxin (畫心; literally "painted heart").
 There is sometimes a section above the artwork called a shitang (詩塘; literally "poetic pool"), which is usually reserved for inscriptions onto the work of art, ranging from a short verse to poems and other inscriptions.
 These inscriptions are often done by people other than the artist.
 Although inscriptions can also be placed onto the material of the artwork itself.
 The upper part of the scroll is called tiantou (天頭; symbolizing "Heaven") and the lower part is called ditou (地頭; symbolizing "Earth").

 At the top of the scroll is a thin wooden bar, called tiangan (天杆), on which a cord is attached for hanging the scroll.
 Two decorative strips, called jingyan (惊燕; literally "frighten swallows"), are sometimes attached to the top of the scroll.
 At the bottom of the scroll is a wooden cylindrical bar, called digan (地杆), attached to give the scroll the necessary weight to hang properly onto a wall, but it also serves to roll up a scroll for storage when the artwork is not in display.

 The two knobs at the far ends of the lower wooden bar are called zhoutou (軸頭) and help to ease the rolling of the scroll.
 These could be ornamented with a variety of materials, such as jade, ivory, or horn.